IlanVivanco/git-timeline-mirror/README.md

 **Performance with large repos**: The script scans entire git history on first run.
 Subsequent runs are much faster thanks to incremental sync.
 For truly massive repos, consider using `--dry-run=<specific-repo>` to test individual repos first.

-**GitHub profile not showing private contributions**: If you want GitHub to show your private repo contributions on your profile (visible only to you), go to [GitHub Settings → Profile](https://github.com/settings/profile) and check "Include private contributions on my profile."
+**GitHub profile not showing private contributions**: If you want GitHub to show your private repo contributions on your profile (visible only to you), go to [GitHub  Profile Settings](https://github.com/settings/profile#contributions-activity-heading) and check "Include private contributions on my profile."
 Note that this doesn't make the contributions visible to others—that's where this tool shines.

 ---